 After that, the wool is run through a series of carders or brushes which align all of the fibers.
 The wool could also be dyed at this point.
 The wool is then twisted and elongated or spun into yarn or thread by a Mule-Spinner and wound onto bobbins.
 When the bobbins are full, they are spot-checked on the Thread Length Counter.

-The woven fabric is washed for hours in liquid soap and hot water to pre-shrink and soften.
+The woven fabric is washed for hours in liquid soap and hot water to pre-shrink and soften it.
 The water temperature has to be controlled exactly for good results.

 After washing and being placed in the Extractor to remove excess moisture, the cloth is hung outside on tenter hook fences to air dry.